 Fall, one of my favorite times of year, used to come earlier when I was a kid.
 Here’s how I judge it: We were hiking with the Boy Scouts somewhere in central Missouri.
 The day was overcast and drizzly.
 Stair steps of roots and rocks lead the way up a large hill.
-I was the fattest kid in the troop and found keeping up with the others beyond me.
+I was the fattest kid in the troop and found keeping up with the others beyond my physical limits.

 I stumbled and tripped up the hill, doing the best I could.
 A stitch in my side doubled me over and made me stop a moment.
 I looked at the ground in front of me.
 There on a wet stone lay a fall-red sweet gum leaf.
 It was in the middle of the trail, all by itself.
 I stared at that leaf and suddenly the labor, lack of breath, and the ache in my legs abated a minute.
 As I recovered, I bent over and picked up the leaf and examined it closely.
 It was the prettiest thing I think I ever saw to that moment in my life.
 I can still see it today.

 What happened to me on the rest of the hike is lost in the halls of memory.
 I don’t remember what we were doing before we mounted that hill.
 Were we on a day hike, a Saturday off in the woods?
 Or were we on an overnight and taking a hike before we went back to camp?
 It seems that the second was most likely.
 I think we were on a retreat at one or another of the monasteries that dot Missouri, one of those Catholic events that our troop did from time to time.

 The one thing I remember very clearly was that it was October 8.
 The trees were either in full color or on their way to losing all their leaves.
 I favor dark, overcast days over sunny, cheerful ones.
 The day we hiked with the scouts, I felt relieved that the clouds covered the sun.
 Hiking on a fall day in full sun depressed me even then.